itsHelix/CP-Team-Helix/src/bailey.md

 | [HFS+ (Extended HFS)](https://en.wikipedia.org/wiki/HFS_Plus) | `hfsplus_mounting_disabled` | `hfsplus` |
 | [UDF (Universal Disk Format)](https://en.wikipedia.org/wiki/Universal_Disk_Format) | `udf_mounting_disabled` | `udf` |

-## 1.1.2: Ensure separate partition exists for /tmp
+## 1.1.2-1.1.19: Separate partition (+ `nodev`, `nosuid`) for certain areas
-Isolating `/tmp` in its own partition eliminates the rist of resource exhaustion by world-writing, makes the directory useless for an attacker to install executable code in after setting the `noexec` option, prevents an attacker form establishing a hardlink to a system `setuid` program, as the hardling would break upon update, only giving the attacker a separate copy of the program.
+Isolating a folder or media in its own partition eliminates the risk of resource exhaustion by world-writing, makes the directory useless for an attacker to install executable code in after setting the `noexec` option, prevents an attacker form establishing a hardlink to a system `setuid` program, as the hardling would break upon update, only giving the attacker a separate copy of the program.
-This suggestion is intentionally unimplemented, since Cyber Patriot files may rely on references to existing `/tmp` directories that could raise flags if the machine is not restarted for a significant period of time.
+This suggestion is intentionally unimplemented, since Cyber Patriot files may rely on references to existing folder/media directories that could raise flags if the machine is not restarted for a significant period of time.
 In order to retain the integrity of the script, it cannot restart in the middle, only at the very end as the last operation, which cannot be guarunteed.
-Furthermore, partition limiting could restrict the `/tmp` directory to a point that it is less efficient than storing it on the boot directory, the opposite of most reasons for implementation.
+Furthermore, partition limiting could restrict the folder/media directory to a point that it is less efficient than storing it on the boot directory, the opposite of most reasons for implementation.

+### 1.1.2/5/6/10/11/12: Ensure separate partition exists for folder or media
-However, if one were to implement it, the following could be added:
+If one were to implement a folder partition, the following could be added:
 * Assign `1777` priveleges to `/tmp`
 * Make directory `/tmp.new` with permissions `1777`
 * Expose `/tmp` on a different path (`mount --bind / /.root.only`)